JWeinelt/Caesar-Panel/README.md

 ## 📥 Getting started

 ## Download
-As this software won't work standalone, please download a full pack from [Jenkins](https://jenkins.caesarnet.cloud).
+As this software won't work standalone, please download a full pack from [the main repository](https://github.com/JWeinelt/Caesar/releases).

 ## Requirements
 - Java 17 or newer